 In a world full of social networks, cell phones, game consoles and computers, today’s children are increasingly disconnected and isolated from the natural world.
 This disconnect has been termed by scholars as “Nature Deficit Disorder.”
-Studies have shown environmental education has both physical and educational benefits.
-By integrating nature, student engagement and achievement increases, while also reducing symptoms of stress, anxiety, depression, and ADHD.
-Environmental education also encourages physical activity and promotes emotional and physical well-being.
+Studies have shown environmental education has both physical and educational benefits and promotes emotional and physical well-being.

 Most importantly, capturing student interest in the natural world fosters a lifelong love of learning.
 This focus in nature encompasses the entire school with cross-curriculum explorations of nature and meets the North Carolina Essential Standards for science.
 With an encompassing theme for each trimester, each grade explores a unique path of the theme.
 At the end of each trimester, the students celebrate their journey with their school community.

 Pioneer Springs’ teachers find that learning opportunities arise spontaneously in nature.
 By embracing these opportunities when and where we find them, we can provide students with truly memorable, authentic, and lasting educational experiences.
 Being outside engages all of our senses, bringing our whole being into the learning process and allowing learning to take place on many different levels.
 Students are present, mindful, and focused.